irinayiwei/YouTube-Subscriber-Prediction/README.md

 - Business criteria:
   - Predicted top 100 YouTube Channels are among the actual top 200 YouTube channels in the test set
-  - Subscriber prediction for new input channels are within a 5% error range of the actual subscriber numbers, after n (user input) years
+  - Subscriber prediction for new input channels are within a 5% error range of the actual subscriber numbers, after n (user input) months

 ## Backlog
 **Develop Theme**: